Stephen Hawking: Plans for a trip to space

-In late 2006, Hawking revealed in a BBC interview that one of his greatest unfulfilled desires was to travel to space; on hearing this, Richard Branson offered a free flight into space with Virgin Galactic, which Hawking immediately accepted.
+In late 2006, Hawking revealed in a BBC interview that one of his greatest unfulfilled desires was to travel to space.
+On hearing this, Richard Branson offered a free flight into space with Virgin Galactic, which Hawking immediately accepted.
 Besides personal ambition, he was motivated by the desire to increase public interest in spaceflight and to show the potential of people with disabilities.
-On 26 April 2007, Hawking flew aboard a specially-modified Boeing 727–200 jet operated by Zero-G Corp off the coast of Florida to experience weightlessness.
-Fears that the manoeuvres would cause him undue discomfort proved groundless, and the flight was extended to eight parabolic arcs.
+On 26 April 2007, Hawking flew aboard a specially-modified Boeing 727-200 jet operated by Zero-G Corp off the coast of Florida to experience weightlessness.
+Fears that the manoeuvres would cause him undue discomfort proved incorrect, and the flight was extended to eight parabolic arcs.
 It was described as a successful test to see if he could withstand the g-forces involved in space flight.
 At the time, the date of Hawking's trip to space was projected to be as early as 2009, but commercial flights to space did not commence before his death.